-The second page of App Design Kickoff - Activity Guide provides space for teams to brainstorm about their apps.
+The second page of the activity guide provides space for teams to brainstorm about their apps.

 Review: Remind students of the brainstorming activity they did in the User-Centered Design Micro Activity where they spent a few minutes coming up with as many user types as they possibly can.
 Let them know they will be doing the same exercise again, but this time they will be focused on writing down as many possible users for their app topic as they can.
 In particular, remind them: